-A new survey of C-suite leaders by Eagle Hill Consulting found that while 100 percent of C-suite executives we surveyed agree that corporate culture impacts financial performance, less than 2 out of 3 executives cited improving corporate culture as a top strategic priority.
+A new survey of C-suite leaders by Eagle Hill Consulting found that while most executives we surveyed agree that corporate culture impacts financial performance, less than half (46%) are holding their employees accountable for company culture.
 Our research indicates that there is a missing link between the importance executives place on corporate culture and the investments and actions they are taking.

 In today’s environment, corporate culture is an increasingly important component of competitiveness.
 One of the primary reasons for this is the pace of change of customer expectations, and competition requires companies to change more rapidly in more areas of their business.
 Business strategy and goals identify what a company wants to achieve.
 Culture identifies how they will achieve it.
 In today’s world, it is easy to replicate “the what.”
 It is difficult—if not impossible—to replicate “the how.”